SpriteLink/NIPAP/docs/config-www.rst

 This assumes you have installed the nipap-www package via apt or equivalent.

 For login to the web interface, you should create one or more user accounts.
-You might have already created a user interface when installing the nipap-www package but that account is for the web interface to talk to the backend.
+You might have already created a user account when installing the nipap-www package but that account is for the web interface to talk to the backend.
 Adding the following accounts is for login to the web interface itself.
 Use the nipap-passwd utility to add a user::